 * * *

-Hopefully, this helps you get everything running, but if you have any difficulties or other questions please contact us at email@example.com!
+Hopefully, this helps you get everything running, but if you have any difficulties or other questions please get in touch with us at firstname.lastname@example.org!